Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

-An example is given in Equation \ref{eq:mgp_restr_example}, where after transforming, $\gp_1(s)$ is common to the first and second factor and the second factor has an additional spatial structure, namely $\gp_2(s)$; $\gp_3(s)$ features in the third factor, and the last factor does not include any Gaussian process i.e. it is not spatially structured.
+An example is given in \eq \eqref{spifa_eq:mgp_restr_example}, where after transforming, $\gp_1(s)$ is common to the first and second factor and the second factor has an additional spatial structure, namely $\gp_2(s)$; $\gp_3(s)$ features in the third factor, and the last factor does not include any Gaussian process i.e. it is not spatially structured.

 Notice that the variance of $\mgp^*(s)$ is controlled by $\m{T}$.
-Using this stochastic process in \eq \ref{eq:def_abilities}, we re-define the $m$-dimensional latent factor of our model as:
+Using this stochastic process in \eq \ref{spifa_eq:def_abilities}, we re-define the $m$-dimensional latent factor of our model as:

 The methods described in the section are closely connected to multivariate geostatistical models of coregionalization \citep{Gelfand2004, Fanshawe2012}.
-The main difference is that here we are using it as a way for the user to control the nature of interrelationships between factors (which would obviously change according to the problem and data under study), rather than allowing free reign estimating all the elements of this matrix.
+The main difference is that, due to the sparse structure of $\m{T}$, it is not ensured that $\mgp^*(s)$ has a positive definite covariance matrix, and that this structure is a way for the user to control the nature of interrelationships between factors (which would obviously change according to the problem and data under study), rather than allowing free reign estimating all the elements of $\m{T}$.
+Although we propose $\mgp^*(s)$ because it is simple and easy to interpret, our model is not limited to this choice, it could be replaced with a more attractive multivariate stochastic process \citep[e.g. see][]{Gneiting2010}.

 There is a sense in which the restrictions imposed can be thought of as prior specification.
-Provided the `correct' overall structure of $\m{T}$ has been chosen, such restrictions are also beneficial; in particular if $m>g$ then inference becomes more tractable -- both in terms of computation, and subsequently interpretation.
+Provided the `correct' overall sparse structure of $\m{T}$ has been chosen, such restrictions are also beneficial; in particular if $m>g$ then inference becomes more tractable -- both in terms of computation, and subsequently interpretation.

-In the absence of expert opinion (but preferably in the presence of it), we suggest using an exploratory item factor analysis before applying our model in order to evaluate these characteristics and decide on the structure of the multivariate spatial correlation defined through $\m{T}$.

-\subsection{Auxiliary Variables in the Identifiable Spatial Item Factor Analysis}
+\subsection{Auxiliary variables in the identifiable spatial item factor analysis}

-Using the restricted discrimination parameters $\ve{a}^*$ defined in \eq \ref{eq:a_restr} and the new definition of the latent factor $\rve{\theta}(s)$ in \eq \ref{eq:def_abilities_flex}, we obtain an identifiable and flexible model for spatial item factor analysis where the auxiliary variables $\rv{Z}_j(s)$ have the following structure
+Using the restricted discrimination parameters $\ve{a}^*$ defined in \eq \eqref{spifa_eq:a_restr} and the new definition of the latent factor $\rve{\theta}(s)$ in \eq \eqref{spifa_eq:def_abilities_flex}, we obtain an identifiable and flexible model for spatial item factor analysis where the auxiliary variables $\rv{Z}_j(s)$ have the following structure

 We are assuming that the structure of the restricted discrimination parameters $\ve{a}^*_j$ and also the multivariate Gaussian process $\mgp^*(s)$ will be informed by expert opinion through direct involvement of researchers in the area of application and/or through consulting the academic literature in that area.